zhaoqidahaoren/zhaoqidahaoren.github.io/_docs/contact-syncing/phone.md

 ---
-title: 手机
+title: Phone
-category: 联系人同步
+category: Contact Syncing
 order: 2
-layout: default
-lang: zh
 ---

 Sync your phone contacts with ChatApp.
 ChatApp saves your phone contacts and adds anyone with an email address to your contact list!